postamar/anoa/README.md

     along with the schemas or not.
 These are set to `true` by default.
   * `protocCommand` and `thriftCommand` set the command for invoking the Protobuf and Thrift compilers, and are respectively set to `protoc` and `thrift` by default.

+### Interface generation

+In general, the above objects would typically find their way into your Java applications' business logic, for example in bolts within a Storm topology or in mappers and reducers in a Hadoop job.
+We find it desirable to decouple the business logic from the underlying object representation, which is why the Anoa compiler also generates a Java interface for each enum and struct for building and accessing those in an representationally-agnostic manner.

+Consider for example the `simple` struct defined in `com.adgear.anoa.test`:

+    simple {
+      1: int foo;
+      2: bytes bar;
+      3: double baz;
+    }

+The compiler will generate an interface `com.adgear.anoa.test.Simple` that looks somewhat like this:

+    public interface Simple<T> extends Supplier<T>, Serializable {

+      int getFoo();
+      boolean isDefaultFoo();

+      Supplier<byte[]> getBar();
+      boolean isDefaultBar();

+      double getBaz();
+      boolean isDefaultBaz();
+    }

+The underlying implementations are serializable and the accessors are guaranteed to return immutable objects.
+Protobuf does this already, unfortunately Avro and Thrift don't and we've found this to be the source of countless subtle bugs.
+We try to make the underlying code as fast as possible while remaining correct.

+The Avro implementation for this example will be `com.adgear.anoa.test.SimpleAvro`.
+This class will also implement `org.apache.avro.specific.SpecificRecord` and thus `get()` will return `this`.
+The Protobuf and Thrift implementations will be `com.adgear.anoa.test.Simple.Protobuf` and `com.adgear.anoa.test.Simple.Thrift` respectively.
+All implementtions define static builder methods `from`.

 ## Library